Don’t Count Yourself Out!

 Low income New York State residents who have a high school diploma (4-year average between 70 and 84.5) or GED but have never been to college are eligible for HEOP.
 Even if you didn’t do well in school in the past, you may discover that you have what it takes to go to college.

-First-time college students registered through an EOP at another college are eligible to transfer into the Syracuse University part-time HEOP.
+First-time college students enrolled in an HEOP or EOP program at another college may be eligible to transfer into the Syracuse University part-time HEOP program.

 Click here for HEOP Eligibility and Economic Guidelines.